 One of the main causes of lung cancer is particle pollution.
 Particle pollution involves tiny pieces of acids, chemicals, metals, and dust trapped in the air.
 When you inhale such air, these particles will be introduced into your body and get trapped in your lungs.
 If the inhalation occurs for elongated periods, the risk of lung cancer increases exponentially.

 They can do severe damage to your health in the short and long term, often resulting in respiratory diseases such as lung cancer.
-Air quality is one of the most critical factors in the development and avoidance of respiratory diseases.
+Air quality is one of the most critical factors in developing and avoiding respiratory diseases.

 First responders to the 9/11 attack were definitely exposed to the toxic dust and experienced severe particle pollution.
 They were on the site for months on end, clearing the rubble and helping victims of the attack.
 The high level of particle pollution led to increased cancer cases among Ground Zero workers and first responders.

-There were plenty of pollutants in the air after the attack, which involved high heat levels and rampant combustion, releasing many dormant carcinogens.
+After the attack, there were plenty of pollutants in the air, which involved high heat levels and rampant combustion, releasing many dormant carcinogens.

 The carcinogens that were in the toxic dust include benzene, soot, cement, heavy metals, asbestos, polycyclic aromatic hydrocarbons, and dioxins.
 Hence, it is challenging to know precisely what led to the development of specific cancers in the first responders.